Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Method

 In practice, we carry out this denoising technique in the UV space.
 Specifically, we first compute the original texture map (i.e., texture map at step 0, denoted as $\oritex$) by aggregating the predicted original multi-view image latents through Eq.~\ref{eq:bake}.
 The noisy latent texture map at time step $t$ (denoted as $\tex_t$) can be similarly computed.
-We then run one desnoising step by:
+We denoise in step $t$ by:

 Through experimentation, we observe that background optimization plays a crucial role in fully exploiting the prior within the video diffusion model.
-As shown in Fig.~\ref{fig:denoise_alg}(c), using a simple white background leads to blurry results.
-This may be attributed to a mismatch between the white-background images and the training dataset, which likely contains fewer such examples, affecting the denoising process.
+As shown in Fig.~\ref{fig:denoise_alg}(c), using a simple white background produces blurry results.
+This may stem from a mismatch between the white-background images and the training dataset, which likely contains fewer such examples, affecting the denoising process.
 To resolve this issue, we compute the final latents as the combination of the foreground latent $\Tilde{\latent}_{t-1}$ projected from the aggregated UV latents and the residual background latent $\latent_{b,t-1}$ denoised by diffusion models.
 Specifically, we composite the estimated latents in the $t-1$ step as follows: